jh0ker/mau_mau_bot/README.md

 - Use `/setinline` and `/setinlinefeedback` with BotFather for your bot.
 - Install requirements (using a `virtualenv` is recommended): `pip install -r requirements.txt`

-You can change some gameplay parameters like turn times, minimum amount of players and default gamemode in `gameplay_config.py`.
-Check the gamemodes available with the `/modes` command.
+You can change some gameplay parameters like turn times, minimum amount of players and default gamemode in `config.json`.
+Current gamemodes available: classic, fast and wild.
+Check the details with the `/modes` command.

 Then run the bot with `python3 bot.py`.